 Members of the SSC Committee

-- The Members of the SSC, each of which is entitled to one representative, are (As of August, 2016):
+The Members of the SSC, each of which is entitled to one representative, are (as of October 2020):

 - Chairs of each of the Committees (SAMREC, SAMVAL, SAMOG and SAMESG)

-- Department of Mineral Resources (including the Minerals Bureau) (DMR) (www.dmr.gov.za)
+- Department of Mineral Resources and Energy (including the Minerals Bureau) (DMRE) (www.dmr.gov.za)

 - Geological Society of South Africa (GSSA) (www.gssa.org.za)